8 Can't-Miss Chippewa Falls Events

 Aug.
 11-12 • Leinie Lodge & Brewery, 124 E. Elm St., 10am-8pm • Northern Wisconsin State Fairgrounds, 225 Edward St., 10:30 am-midnight • gochippewafalls.com/events/leinenkugels150 • If you’re 21 years or older, join the Leinenkugel family for a party to celebrate 150 years of brewing heritage.
 Participate in dart, billiard, or video game tournaments, meet the Leinenkugels themselves, listen to a big lineup of local and national bands (including Collective Soul and Jerrod Niemann), and – of course – enjoy an ice cold Leinie’s!

 Aug.
 12 • Downtown Chippewa Falls • Parade at 1pm, RiverFest at 2pm • chippewafallsmainst.org • Floats, fireworks, and food – need we say more?
 Enjoy a parade including more than 65 floats, fire trucks, and performers of all sorts during the Pure Water Days Parade.
-Food vendors, live music, and arts and crafts will provide fun for all ages, and at the end of the day settle in for some fireworks framed by the beautiful river.
+Food vendors, live music, and arts and crafts will provide fun for all ages.

 Sept.
 15-17 • Northern Wisconsin State Fairgrounds, 225 Edward St. • gochippewafalls.com/events/oktoberfest • What’s autumn in Wisconsin without a brat in one hand and a glockenspiel in the other?
 Celebrate our state’s German heritage with a beer and some polka music all the while you’re wearing your favorite lederhosen.
 Viel Spaß!